jerkar/springboot-plugin/README.md

 ### Adding extra dependencies

-Springboot addin provides class constants to declare most of dependencies.
+Springboot plugin provides class constants to declare most of dependencies.
 It adds great comfort when picking some Spring dependencies.

 ```java